Pretend (Tinashe song): Composition

-"Pretend" is a pop song written by Tinashe, Lyrica Anderson and ASAP Rocky and was produced by Detail.
+"Pretend" is a pop-r&b song written by Tinashe, Lyrica Anderson and ASAP Rocky and was produced by Detail.

 Release and critical reception

 "Pretend" premiered on August 22, 2014 online.

 Exclaim! editor Gregory Adams complimented the singers vocals saying "Her voice builds up to an emotional cry in the chorus, which finds her praising the concept of "a love that never ends."
 Chris DeVille from Stereogum was less vocal about ASAP Rocky's appearance on the song but praised Tinashe by saying "her performance is the showstopper here."

 Music video

 The song's official music video, directed by Jodeb, was shot on August 19, 2014 and released on September 29, 2014.